Guide for Authors

 Please submit tables as editable text and not as images.
 Tables should be placed next to the relevant text in the article.
 Number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.
 Be sparing in the use of tables and ensure that the data presented in them do not duplicate results described elsewhere in the article.
 Please avoid using vertical rules.

-- Column headings should be brief but sufficiently explanatory.
-Standard abbreviations of units of measurement should be added between parentheses.
+Column headings should be brief but sufficiently explanatory.
+Standard abbreviations of units of measurement should be added in parentheses.

 Citation in text: